PX4/PX4-user_guide/en/gps_compass/rtk_gps.md

 This feature requires _QGroundControl_ running on a laptop/PC and a vehicle with a WiFi or Telemetry radio link to the ground station laptop.

 :::note
-Some RTK GPS setups can provide yaw/heading information, as an alternative to the compass:
+Some RTK GNSS setups can provide yaw/heading information, as an alternative to the compass:

 - [RTK GPS Heading with Dual u-blox F9P](../gps_compass/u-blox_f9p_heading.md).
 - GPS directly output yaw (see table below).